davep/davep.github.com/content/2023-07-04-considering-pelican.md

 list.
 Things I'll need to drive into properly are:

 - Find a base theme that's to my taste.
-- Get Disqus working it so that any old comments remain in place.
+- Get Disqus working with it so that any old comments remain in place.
 - Get my image/attachment layout back in place.
 - Go through and tidy up all the tagging (which has been a mess with this blog because I never did get round to getting Jekyll to actually use